hashicorp/web-platform-packages/packages/content-conformance/README.md

 ## Configuration

 On its own, the content conformance system does not know where the files to be checked are located, or what rules should be used.
-To configure the checker, we create a `content-conformance.config.js` file located in your project's root directory.
+To configure the checker, we create a `content-conformance.config.mjs` file located in your project's root directory.

 ```js
 export default {